310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tomoya %}
 Yeah, me too.
-Personally, I adjust to things better when Nii-chan’s leading us, but it’s fine.
+Personally, I adjust to things better when Nii~chan’s leading us, but it’s fine.
 Ra*bits has been led by other units many times before.
 {% endbubble %}

 {% bubble Mitsuru %}
 Hrrnnn… It’s so annoying that we’re always being carried around by other people!
 We’re awesome, too!

-But if Nii-chan is okay with it, then I guess I’ll go along with it, too…
+But if Nii~chan is okay with it, then I guess I’ll go along with it, too…
 {% endbubble %}

 {% bubble Nazuna %}